Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-To implement the design, we present a Thompson Sampling (TS) algorithm customized to our auction environment trained online via a Markov Chain Monte Carlo (MCMC) method.
-The algorithm adaptively chooses bids across rounds based on current estimates of which arm is the optimal one.
-These estimates are updated on each round via MCMC through Gibbs sampling, which leverages data augmentation to impute the missing potential outcomes and the censored or missing competing bids in each round.
-Simulations show that the algorithm is able to recover treatment effect heterogeneity as represented by the $CATE$s of advertising and considerably reduces the expected costs of experimentation compared to non-adaptive ``A/B/n'' tests, explore-then-commit (ETC) strategies and a canonical off-the-shelf TS algorithm.
+To implement our proposed framework, we present a modified Thompson Sampling (TS) algorithm customized to our auction environment trained online via Markov Chain Monte Carlo (MCMC) methods, which we refer to as Bidding Thompson Sampling (BITS).
+TS is a Bayesian algorithm, which is an attractive way of tackling this problem because it can easily incorporate prior information and flexibly exploit the shared information across arms and contexts by exploiting the full structure of the data.
+The algorithm adaptively chooses bids across rounds based on current estimates of which bid is the optimal one.
+These estimates are updated each round via MCMC through Gibbs sampling with data augmentation and the random walk Metropolis-Hastings algorithm.

+Using the iPinYou data set, which contains information on RTB auctions, we show through a series of simulation exercises that our proposed algorithm is able to recover the $ATE$s of advertising and incurs in substantially lower costs of experimentation compared to typical non-adaptive and adaptive approaches.
+This illustrates the viability of our approach and demonstrates its superior performance against popular competing benchmarks on the economic and inference goals.
+Importantly, the results indicate that while accounting for correlation in rewards across bids even in a reduced-form way can be helpful in accomplishing the advertiser's goals, further exploiting the structure of the data is more consequential.
+This suggests that even simpler versions of BITS, which are easier and faster to implement, can be more attractive than commonly used methods to estimate the effects of advertising.

+To summarize, the high-level contributions of this paper are twofold.
+First, it derives explicit mappings between the optimal bids in second-price and first-price auctions and the average treatment effect of ad exposure, thus characterizing the extent of alignment between these objects.
+It obtains these results by first framing the advertiser's payoff from auction participation as a function of the potential outcomes associated with ad exposure and then by outlining the conditions under which these mappings hold.
+Importantly, these objects and mappings account for observed heterogeneity across ad impression opportunities.

+Second, it demonstrates how these mappings can be leveraged to run experiments to estimate the expected effect of ad exposure while addressing the costs of experimentation.
+In particular, it introduces a flexible algorithm, based on Thompson Sampling, that uses MCMC methods to accomplish these tasks concurrently by exploiting the alignment between them.